WHAT KIND OF MUSIC DO YOU MAKE?

 Live shows are where we shine the most!
 It's all about bringing the music to the people!
-My new body of music, This Was Made Here, was inspired by Dr. Mulatu Astatke (the Godfather of Ethio-Jazz), who asked me one day in Addis why I was playing Ethio-Jazz as he and others had created it.
+My new body of music, When the People Move, the Music Moves Too, was inspired by Dr. Mulatu Astatke (the Godfather of Ethio-Jazz), who asked me one day in Addis why I was playing Ethio-Jazz as he and others had created it.
 He urged me make my own contribution to this music, and the songs are a response to that request.
 They are a danceable celebration of Ethiopian grooves and pentatonic melodies, with bumping horn lines and poetic impact.
 I play vocals, acoustic guitar and krar, and the band features upright and electric bass + trumpet + saxophone + drumkit + percussion.
 I dance a lot, and we hope you do too.

 WHY DO YOU DO SO MANY COLLABORATIONS?

 Music is collaborative at heart, and every collaboration is a chance to tap into a part of yourself that lies latent.
 Right now, I am focusing on my songwriting as it has been featured on We Are Alive and On A Day Like This.
 But I am bringing in everything that I have learned from my ensemble projects: Meklit & Quinn, CopperWire and The Nile Project into the new music I am currently writing.
 It's a moment of culmination.